bytedance/byteir/compiler/README.md

 ### CCL
 CCL is an internal dialect defined by ByteIR.
-It is a IR which represents communication operators in distribution.
+It is a dialect which represents communication operators in distribution.

 ### LinalgExt
 LinalgExt is a dialect defined by ByteIR.